woodenfish/node-ipip/README.en.md

     npm install ipip

 [Database](http://s.qdcdn.com/17mon/17monipdb.zip) is provided by ipip.net.

-The free version will be downloaded automatically.
+You can download the `17monip.dat` and manually put it the library directory, or simply use `npm run installdb` to download it.

     var ipip = require('ipip');
     var ip = new ipip.IPIP();